Geodefi/geoscope/README.md

 ### What geoscope does not do

 - Does not realy on one party, need a consensys to take actions.
-- Does not update prices on gETH, you need to call _priceSync_ function for that.
+- Does not update prices on gETH, you need to call *priceSync* function for that.
 - Does not send exit requests or force to exit any validator, users and node operators should take actions for that.
-- Does not call stake after approving validators, delegates to geonious for that.
+- Does not call stake after approving validators, delegates to geonius for that. # This is faulty: was geonious
 - Does not trust you or your friends.

 ### What geoscope does

 - Help you with its configuration.
-- Validate new validators that are created through _proposeStake_.
+- Validate new validators that are created through *proposeStake*.
 - Allow proposed validators to be staked.
 - Track all the deposits and withdrawals on beacon chain and update Portal with necessary calculations by pushing merkles.
 - Make sure there is no fee theft is happening